efchatz/WPAxFuzz/README.md

 | [CVE-2021-41753](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-41753)  | DIR-x1560/DIR-X6060 | WPA3-SAE | Published | 7.5 (high)     |
 | [CVE-2021-41788](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-41788)  | mt7603E/mt7612/mt7613<br />mt7615/mt7622/mt7628<br />mt7629/mt7915| WPA3-SAE           | Published | 7.5 (high)     |

 ## Related Work

 The interested readers are referred to the below publications regarding the methodology used to build [WPAxFuzz](https://www.mdpi.com/2410-387X/6/4/53).
+Also, the readers are directed to ["Bl0ck: Paralyzing 802.11 connections through Block Ack frames"](https://arxiv.org/abs/2302.05899) for the further details on the control frames expolits.
 Note that the paper titled ["How is your Wi-Fi connection today?
 DoS attacks on WPA3-SAE"](https://www.sciencedirect.com/science/article/pii/S221421262100243X) published in the international Journal of Information Security and Applications (JISA), Elsevier has received the Dr KW Wong Annual Best Paper Award for 2022.
 The announcement can be found at: https://www.sciencedirect.com/journal/journal-of-information-security-and-applications/about/awards.
 Overall, the methodology detailed in the JISA paper is expanded in the WPAxFuzz publication.

 ```
 @article{kampourakis2022wpaxfuzz,